Cassie818/Cassie818/README.md

 - 👋 Hi there, I'm Ruyi Chen, a second-year PhD student at UQ <br>
 - 🧬 Currently researching protein evolution using large language models <br>
-- 🔬 I’m particularly interested in the application of machine learning and artificial intelligence in biological data analysis <br>
+- 🔬 I’m particularly interested in the application of machine learning and artificial intelligence in biological sequence analysis <br>
 - 💡 Outside of research, I enjoy reading detective novels and watching plays <br>

 Feel free to connect with me if you're interested in computational biology, machine learning, or Sherlock Holmes!